Graceland Cemetery (Washington, D.C.): Final disposition of Graceland Cemetery

 An unknown but small number of burials occurred at Graceland Cemetery after its August 3 closure.
 These occurred after the city government and Graceland Cemetery Association board of directors failed to adequately communicate with the sextons at the cemetery.
 But no burials were recorded after August 23, 1894.

 Removing nearly 6,000 bodies from a cemetery was a task never before undertaken in Washington, D.C.
-Protecting the public health, especially in the wake of complaints going back 15 years, was paramount.
+Protecting public health, especially in the wake of complaints going back 15 years, was paramount.
 On September 5, 1894, the city commissioners adopted health regulations governing the disinterment of bodies at Graceland.
 The regulations prohibited disinterments in June, July, August, and September (the hottest months of the year, and the months in which corpses would be decomposing most rapidly), and required reinterments within 24 hours.
 If the deceased had died of diphtheria, the open grave was required to be saturated with chloride of lime and left open for a minimum of 24 hours before the corpse could be removed.
-The commissioners also moved to ease the grief that some might feel as their loved ones were disinterred.
-The regulations also prohibited the disinterment of anyone under age of 12 disinterred unless one year had passed since their death.
+The commissioners also moved to ease the grief that some might feel as their loved ones were disinterred; the regulations prohibited the disinterment of anyone under the age of 12 unless one year had passed since their death.
 The regulations barring disinterment in the hot months were temporarily rescinded in June 1895, after a lengthy heat wave dried out the marshy ground (making corpses less likely to be in advanced decomposition).
 (Despite concerns, the dry weather indeed prevented decomposition and there were no odors emanating from the cemetery despite the large number of disinterments).

 Meanwhile, several of Graceland Cemetery's directors formed the Woodlawn Cemetery Association, which was incorporated on January 8, 1895.
 They subsequently purchased a 22.5 acre plot of land adjacent to Payne's Cemetery across the Anacostia River.
 Burial plots were quickly laid out on this property, and Woodlawn Cemetery opened on May 13, 1895.